-25. The Virginia Society Chapter Service Medal.
+26. The Virginia Society Chapter Service Medal.

 Established in 2007, the Virginia Society Chapter Service Medal may be awarded by any Chapter to recognize the service of individuals to that Chapter.
 The medal is an elliptical medal bearing the image of a pineapple, the colonial symbol for hospitality.
 The medal is earned for service or a set of services rising to a level of significance above that normally warranting a Certificate of Appreciation but below the level of valuable and outstanding contributions required for the Virginia Society Medal.
 Each Chapter, appropriate to its own circumstances, should develop guidelines for distinguishing among these three levels of service within the guidelines established in paragraph 1.F.
 An Oak Leaf Cluster may be awarded in lieu of another Virginia Society Chapter Service Medal to individuals who already have been awarded the medal.
-The medal is worn below the Virginia Society, including the Jamestown Medal.
-Chapters should report presentations of the medal in their annual Chapter Report.
-Chapter Service Medals may be purchased from the Society office or the Virginia Society Awards Committee.
+The medal is worn below the Virginia Society State Service Medal and above all specialty medals of the Virginia Society, including the Jamestown Medal.
+Chapter Service Medals may be purchased from the Virginia Society Awards Committee.

-26. Chapter Medals.
+27. Chapter Medals.

 Chapters may develop, design, and present their own 'Chapter' Medals but they must conform to the guidelines specified in the Virginia Society Bylaws.
-Specifically, Chapters wishing to issue their own medals after December 01, 2007 should obtain approval from the Virginia Society Awards Committee prior to production or purchase of new Chapter medals.
+Specifically, Chapters wishing to issue their own medals after December 01, 2007 must obtain approval from the Virginia Society Awards Committee prior to production or purchase of new Chapter medals.

-27. Former State President's Pin and Certificate.
+28. Former State President's Pin and Certificate.